hkopenai/hk-climate-mcp-server/memory-bank/progress.md

 - Documentation being finalized
 - Ready for production deployment
 - Unit test for `test_server.py` fixed and confirmed passing
+- Packaging configuration updated to include all tool files

 ## Known Issues
 - No caching means repeated API calls to HKO